kalkin/git-log-viewer/README.md

-    REVISION        A branch, tag or commit [default: HEAD] --workdir=DIR   Directory where the git repository is -d --debug      Enable sending debuggin output to journalctl
+    REVISION        A branch, tag or commit [default: HEAD] --workdir=DIR   Directory where the git repository is -d --debug      Enable sending debuggin output to journalctl (journalctl --user -f)

 ### Current State

-This piece of software works for me.
-I will not invest any more time besides fixing annoying bugs.
-I'm currently working on a more performant implementation in Ada.
+This piece of software works for me and is pretty stable.
+The biggest issue with the current implementation is that it is not async.
+The following issues are arise from this and pull request for them are welcome:

+* Search will freeze the whole application until it matched something, even if it has to iterate over a *whole* history.
+* Resolving merges to a pull request title can take some time.

 ### Debugging